MicrosoftDocs/power-platform/power-platform/well-architected/security/testing.md

 In other cases, you might be required to run tests and report the security state of the system against the potential threat.

- **Tradeoff**: Because improvised tests are disruptive events, expect to reprioritize tasks, which may delay other planned work.
+ > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Because improvised tests are disruptive events, expect to reprioritize tasks, which may delay other planned work.

- **Risk**: There's risk of the unknown.
+ > :::image type="icon" source="../_images/risk.svg"::: **Risk**: There's risk of the unknown.
 Improvised tests might be one-time efforts without established processes or tools.
 But the predominant risk is the potential interruption of the rhythm of business.
 You need to evaluate those risks relative to the benefits.

 #### Security incident tests